Introduction

 Practical Examples from Everyday Life

-Smart appliances help reduce waste by adjusting power use automatically.
-Timers and sensors switch devices off when unnecessary.
+Air conditioners and heaters often use large amounts of energy.
+Smart devices help reduce waste by adjusting operation.
+Timers and sensors switch devices off when not needed.
+This reduces energy consumption.

 Key Difference between Electrical Power and electrical energy